bootstraponline/angular_webdriver/docs/overview.md

 - **Protractor.allowAnimations** - Control if animation is allowed on
   the current underlying elements.

+## Protractor semantics

+The `by` syntax, such as `by.binding`, lazily finds elements.

+- `element(by.binding('slowHttpStatus'))` - This will not locate the element until the element is used (such as calling .value or explicitly invoking .locate)
+- `element.all(by.partialButtonText('text'))` - This will not locate the elements
+until `.to_a` is invoked.

+In addition to lazy locating, elements are always rediscovered. element.value will always first find the element and then get the value.
+The reason elements are rediscovered each time instead of cached is that Protrator relies on running waitForAngular before certain webdriver commands.
+For elements, the sync behavior is triggered when we find an element.
+If we didn't always rediscover elements then the element.value method wouldn't trigger a waitForAngular call and the page could still be processing angular logic.

 ## Supported Protractor Locators

 Note these work the same as standard locators.